 Visit or phone your lending institutions and say that you are looking for a better deal and ask what they can offer you.
 If you are not happy with their response simply say you are “thinking of paying off and closing your loan or credit card account(s)”.
 They will most likely then start offering you a better deal.

 If you are experiencing financial difficulty then be upfront about it as your lender may be able to offer you some respite.
 You may be able to negotiate repayment plans with lower interest rates and repayment amounts.

 You may consider applying for a 0% credit card balance transfer offer to save interest.
 Most banks offer these, but be aware that all applications for credit are listed on your credit history and impact your credit score.

-Update your list of debts when you have finished this step.
+Update your list of debts if you have finished this step.

 8. Look for ways to cut back costs